 - We will not be concerned with the viability of the proposal, the impact of the proposal on the existing supply of moorings in the area or whether there will be sufficient customer demand to support all operators - it is your responsibility to make your own assessments on these issues.

-- From the start of your application to us we will assign to you a Technical Manager to coordinate the team dealing with your scheme.
-Upon completion of the works, they will also introduce you to your Boating Business Manager, with whom you will be able to discuss any trade related matters concerning your established business.
+- From the start of your application to us, the Business Boating Specialist will be your main point of contact and to coordinate the team dealing with your scheme.
+Upon completion of the works, they will also introduce you to your Boating Business Manager, with whom you will be able to discuss any trade-related matters concerning your established business.

 - We may refuse your application if at any stage it transpires that your scheme will not meet the requirements we have explained to you, or if you materially alter details of the scheme without discussing them with us, or if you do not pay the required fees.
 We may terminate the application process if you are unable to meet the agreed target dates at any stage.

 - If we have to terminate the application process or refuse your application, we will give a clear explanation of our reasons.